What this Article is About

 To Scrum or not to Scrum

 Without a doubt - to Scrum!
 Agile/Scrum may not be perfect, but it is better than the alternatives.
 There are aspects of Scrum, however, that are not effective (I do not think they should be part of the process, even though most Agile textbooks would mention them).
 Below is a list of positive and negative features of scrum.
-My advice: avoid using the negative features.
+My advice: avoid using the negative features listed below.

 Positives of Scrum